 Team Design Portfolio

-package for your elevator system organized and formatted according to
+design package for your elevator system organized and formatted

-portfolio every week, so be sure to keep an up to date
+update your portfolio every week, so be sure to keep an up to date

 Ensure your design portfolio is complete and consistent.

 The following is a partial list of the characteristics your